dijasila/GPAW/doc/exercises/gw/gw.rst

 Note that in order to use the ``diagonalize_full_hamiltonian()`` method, the calculator has to use a plane wave basis, which is done by specifying ``mode=PW()`` and correctly importing the PW class: ``from gpaw import PW``.
 It is a good idea to save the calculator with the ``write()`` method and remember to include the wavefunctions by setting the second argument to ``'all'``.

 - Write a script that calculates the ground state of silicon and all of the unoccupied bands and saves the result.
-Use a plane wave cut-off of say 200 eV and 3x3x3 k-point sampling.
-Why do we need an odd-numbered k-point sampling?
+Use a plane wave cut-off of say 200 eV and 4x4x4 k-point sampling that is shifted to include the :math:`\Gamma`-point (this can be done by specifying ``kpts={'size': (4, 4, 4), 'gamma': True}``.
+Why this k-point sampling?

 ----------------
 G0W0 calculation